 - articles addressing general theoretical or methodological questions that are of interest to scholars in a wide range of fields.
 Contributors should bear in mind New Literary History’s international and intellectually diverse readership.

 NLH follows a double-blind review process; for this reason, we ask authors to be scrupulous in anonymizing their submitted drafts.
 We cannot be responsible for any identifying information that remains in a submitted essay.

 Note that the journal receives a very large volume of contributions every year, and that our rate of acceptance tends to hover around 5%.
 For this reason we are unable to provide reader reports on most submissions.
 Endnotes are used rather than bibliographies, and Chicago style is preferred.
-Contributions of 6,000-10,000 words can be submitted by regular mail or email.
+Contributions of 6,000-10,000 words can be submitted by email.
 NLH does not publish digressive endnotes.